apache/cxf-fediz/examples/springPreauthWebapp/README.txt

 Fediz initializes the Spring Security Context which provides a richer security API and configuration than the Java Servlet API.

+This example still requires the fediz plugin be configured on the container level whereas the demo 'springWebapp' can be deployed into any application server as fediz is integrated into spring security natively.

 The Spring Security reference documentation provides more background information about Pre-Authentication support in Spring Security: http://static.springsource.org/spring-security/site/docs/3.2.x/reference/springsecurity-single.html#preauth